Sachin-Raut/Golang/00_mod.md

 1. create a repo on github (for eg. "bookstore-users-api")
 2. copy its https path.
-Click on "Code" button, and there will be "SSH" & "HTTPS" links For "bookstore-users-api" github repo, my https path is as follows (https://github.com/Sachin-Raut/bookstore-users-api.git)
+Click on "Code" button, and there will be "SSH" & "HTTPS" links.
+For "bookstore-users-api" github repo, my https path is as follows (https://github.com/Sachin-Raut/bookstore-users-api.git)
 3. Lets say u want to create a "bookstore-users-api" on Desktop